Qiskit/qiskit/docs/qc_intro.rst

 computation occurs within the decoherence time of the quantum device.

-Constructing complex quantum circuits with minimal effort is at the heart of Qiskit, that support a rich feature set of operations, and can be passed to a range of :ref:`quantum computers <qc-intro-computers>` or classical simulators.
+Constructing complex quantum circuits with minimal effort is at the heart of Qiskit, which supports a rich feature set of operations and can send your circuits to a range of :ref:`quantum computers <qc-intro-computers>` or classical simulators.
 With only a few lines of code, it is possible to construct complex circuits like the one above.